retentioneering/retentioneering-tools/docs/source/user_guides/step_matrix.rst

 Targets can be presented as accumulated values.
 It means we can display the cumulative sum of the share of the users who had this event at each step.
-Rows with accumulated values start with “ACC_”.
+Rows with accumulated values start with "ACC_".
 There are two options for displaying these rows:

 1. ``only`` accumulated rows;